LEARNING – VISUALIZING – PLANNING – CONNECTING – REFLECTING

 Communication throughout the camp experience

 During camp you will receive weekly email updates providing information on your child’s accomplishments, challenges and growth.
-After camp, you will receive a report describing your child’s camp experience, highlighting strategies and offering suggestions for continued skill development at home.
-Our camp director, Emily, will also schedule a call to discuss the final report in more detail.
+After camp, you will receive a report describing your child’s camp experience, highlighting useful social strategies and offering suggestions for continued skill development at home.
+Finally, a follow-up phone call is held with our clinical directors to discuss specific concepts that were most useful for your child, and to outline areas of growth for the coming year.